 Our Woodstock and Alpharetta Family Lawyers Advise Clients on Their Parental Rights and Legal Options for Revoking Those Rights

 The right of a parent to raise a child is one of the most fundamental rights we possess.
 But with these rights come responsibilities.
 While Georgia courts are very careful to protect parental rights, they also will not hesitate to protect a child when a parent fails to meet those responsibilities to the extent that they put the child’s health, safety, or life at risk.
 Our Woodstock and Alpharetta family lawyers are well aware of the fact that a request to terminate a person’s parental rights is one of the most sensitive matters handled by the state’s Juvenile Court judges.
 Georgia law sets forth very strict rules about how such a request must be made, who has the right to make it, and the kind of acts or circumstances that need to be proven before a parent loses his rights as to his or her child.

 What Does It Mean to Terminate a Parent’s Rights in Georgia?

 The termination of a parent’s rights involves far more than losing custody or visitation rights.
 Once a parent’s rights are taken away, he or she is essentially no longer the child’s parent in the eyes of the law.
 That means the now-former parent has no rights to see or have a relationship with the child, will not be able to inherit anything from the child (and vice versa), and the child may be adopted without any notice or consent required.

-Under What Circumstances Will a Court Terminate a Parent’s Rights?
+When Will a Georgia Court Terminate a Parent’s Rights?

 When considering a properly-filed petition for termination of parental rights, a judge will go through a two-part analysis.
 The first question that the judge must answer is whether there is “clear and convincing evidence of parental misconduct or inability.”